samueldanso/zeroAI-muaccra/README.md

 ## Overview

-ZeroAI is a decentralized solution that provides offline access to AI agents, empowering millions of users in remote or underserved areas with limited internet connectivity to access vital information and knowledge via SMS chats.
+ZeroAI is a decentralized solution that provides offline access to AI agents, empowering millions of users in remote or underserved areas with limited internet connectivity to access vital information and knowledge via SMS and voice.
 It leverages Filecoin for secure storage, NFTs for content access, and integrates with The Graph for reliable data management and connectivity.

 ## Features

-- **User-Friendly SMS:** Easily ask questions and receive intelligent answers via text messages.
+- **User-Friendly SMS Chats :** Easily ask questions and receive intelligent answers via text messages.
 - **Offline AI Access:** AI agents provide responses via SMS, even without the internet.
 - **Decentralized Marketplace:** Securely publish and share AI-driven content using Filecoin for storage.
 - **Decentralized Storage:** Content is securely stored on Filecoin for decentralized management.